Regions

 Landscape & climate

-Kartli sits at Georgia's heart, with rolling foothills around its river valleys and uplands that transition toward the Greater Caucasus.
+Kartli lies at the crossroads of eastern and western Georgia, with rolling hills, river valleys, and uplands that gradually rise toward the Greater Caucasus.

 Grape varieties & styles

-• Dry whites - crisp, terroir-driven, mineral, light to medium body
+• Dry white wines - crisp, terroir-driven, mineral, with light to medium body and clean structure

-• Sparkling wines - traditional and tank methods, benefiting from high acidity
+• Sparkling wines - produced using both traditional and tank methods, supported by naturally high acidity

 PDOs & appellations